 Then you’ll need a razor.
 Obviously.

-As there’s a bit of a knack to using a safety razor, it’s best to go for a tame one for starters.
+As there’s a bit of a knack to using a safety razor, it’s best to go for a tame one for starters and practise your shaving technique.
 That doesn’t mean you have to compromise on style though: safety razors for beginners still look the part.

 So what features do you need in your first safety razor?